Effective delocalization in the one-dimensional Anderson model with stealthy disorder: Introduction

 Among hyperuniform disordered systems, there is a special class that is referred to as stealthy hyperuniformity~\cite{uche_constraints_2004,batten_classical_2008,Zh15a,Zh15b}.
 In this context, stealthy means that the structure factor of such systems vanishes for a continuous range of wave numbers.
 Therefore, a stealthy hyperuniform system is such that

-It is useful to introduce the stealthiness parameter $0\leq \chi \leq 1/2$, defined as the relative fraction of constrained wave vectors, with $\chi=1/2$ corresponding to the lattice.
+It is useful to introduce the stealthiness parameter $0\leq \chi \leq 1/2$, defined as the relative fraction of constrained wavevectors.
+For point patterns, the configuration converges to a periodic lattice in the limit $\chi \to 1/2$.
 For the specific case 1D systems, relevant in this paper, $\chi = k_0/(2\pi)$~\cite{batten_classical_2008}.
 Stealthy hyperuniform systems display remarkable properties, including superior transport~\cite{To21d}, elasticity~\cite{kim_effective_2020}, and wave propagation properties~\cite{kim_effective_2023,Vanoni2025Dynamical} compared to non-stealthy and non-hyperuniform isotropic amorphous states of matter~\cite{To18a}.

 In a recent study, Klatt et al.~\cite{klatt2025transparencyversusandersonlocalization} studied the electromagnetic wave transmission in disordered stealthy hyperuniform layered media formed by slabs of alternating high and low dielectric constant.
 By computing the Lyapunov exponent using transfer matrix methods, they found no evidence of localization for system sizes up to 10000 slabs, similar to what is found in periodic systems.
-From the analytical side, it has been shown in Ref.~\cite{kim_effective_2023} that the nonlocal strong contrast expansion~\cite{torquato_nonlocal_2021} truncated at third-order predicts that 1D disordered stealthy hyperuniform layered media have perfect transparency (no Anderson localization) for a range of frequencies.
+On the analytical side, it has been shown in Ref.~\cite{kim_effective_2023} that the nonlocal strong contrast expansion~\cite{torquato_nonlocal_2021} truncated at third-order predicts that 1D disordered stealthy hyperuniform layered media have perfect transparency (no Anderson localization) for a range of frequencies.
+Therefore, Anderson localization could only arise at fourth order and beyond.
 It should be mentioned that the nonlocal strong contrast expansion is characterized by fast convergence, and lower-order terms provide accurate approximations for the effective dielectric constant.